MengHao666/Schoolwork-Management-System/README.md

 **Up to 1/3 codes here are copied from [Zhixin Chen](https://github.com/gouxiangchen) or inspired by others!
 Thanks to them!**

-**BTW,this is the homework for graduate course "Digital Image Processing" in Beihang University, 2020.**
+**BTW,this is the homework for graduate course "Object oriented programming" in Beihang University, 2020.**

 **Hope it could help ,and welcome for any corrections or improvements.**